antoinevg/GSG/cynthion/README.md

 ---

-## Step 2: Build the Cynthion SoC firmware
+## Step 2: Build the MoonDancer firmware

-The Cynthion SoC firmware crate can be found in the [`gsg.git/cynthion/cynthion/`](cynthion/) directory.
+The MoonDancer firmware crate can be found in the [`gsg.git/cynthion/moondancer/`](moondancer/) directory.

 ### 0. Check UART configuration in `flash.sh`

-Edit `gsg.git/cynthion/cynthion/.cargo/flash.sh` and make sure the `UART` variable is pointing at the right device file.
+Edit `gsg.git/cynthion/moondancer/.cargo/flash.sh` and make sure the `UART` variable is pointing at the right device file.

 ### 1. Try running a simple example